yyrdl/zco/readme.md

 An user launched a request, and there is a `trace_id` which is the identifying of this transaction.
 In order to accomplish the request ,you will invoke some modules  in your project.
 And  it's necessary to add `trace_id` to log for analyze.
 A traditional way  is treating `trace_id` as a  parameter ,and pass it everywhere.
 Now,we can do it in a  more graceful way !

-The code of the example scene:
+The code of the example scene,full code [here](https://github.com/yyrdl/zco_example/tree/master/this.ctx):
 ```js
    //express router
    router.post("/api",function(req,res,next){